Dublin City Community Enhancement Programme and Community Support Fund

 Community Support Fund – March 2023

-Under the CEP, the Department of Rural and Community Development (DRCD), through the Dublin City Local Community Development Committee (LCDC) and Dublin City Council, is funding a Community Support Fund (CSF).
+Under the CEP, the Department of Rural and Community Development (DRCD), through the Dublin City Local Community Development Committee (LCDC) and Dublin City Council, funded the Community Support Fund (CSF).

 The aim of the CSF is to support non-profit, community-based and/or voluntary sector organisations or groups based in Ireland who are seeking support with meeting capital costs and operating/ running costs, not including salary.